Pasta alla Norma is one of those great classic Italian dishes that’s simple to make and hugely satisfying to eat.

 - Heat 2 tablespoons of the oil in a large skillet or steep-sided stir-fry pan.
 Add the eggplant, stir together, and cook over medium-high heat until it's tender, but still holds its shape.
 Add small amounts of water if need be to keep the skillet moist, but do so sparingly — you don’t want the eggplant to get mushy.
 Remove to a plate or bowl.

 - Heat the remaining oil in the same pan.
 Add the onion and sauté over low heat until translucent.
-Add the garlic and continue to sauté until both are golden.
+Add the garlic and bell pepper and continue to sauté until all are golden.

-- Add the eggplant back to the pan along with the marinara sauce and crushed tomatoes and cook over medium heat until piping hot.
+- Add the eggplant back to the pan along with the crushed and fresh tomatoes and Italian seasoning.
+Cook over medium-low heat, or at a gentle simmer, for 10 minutes

-- Combine the eggplant and marinara mixture with the cooked and drained pasta in the cooking pot or a large serving bowl.
-Toss in some cherry tomatoes, if you’d like.
+- Combine the eggplant mixture with the cooked and drained pasta in the cooking pot or a large serving bowl.

 - Add red pepper flakes, salt, and pepper to taste.
-Stir in as much fresh basil as you’d like.
+Stir in as much fresh basil as you’d like, or use as a garnish.

 - Serve at once, passing around vegan Parmesan (see below) for topping individual portions, if desired.